energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 deployment potential a critical parameter.
 In 2021, 28% of the total final energy consumed in Colombia was renewable, mainly biomass and hydro :cite:`IEA_2023`.

-The majors renewable potentials are: solar, hydro, biomass and wind.
+The major renewable potentials are: solar, hydro, biomass and wind.
 Additionnaly, Colombia has a limited geothermal potential.
 In EnergyScope, the limit for solar, wind, hydro and geothermal is expressed as a constraint on the capacity installable.
 The limit for biomass and waste, on the other hand, is expressed as a constraint on the resources available.

 Solar, wind, hydro and geothermal